brianj-kim/RecipeManagerAPI/README.md

 Spring Boot (RESTful APIs) project for managing restaurant's recipes, ingredients and the cost

 ## Project Goal
-Building a restaurant managing system that administrates revenues and costs in total.
+This application (MVP, minimum Viable Product) is one of the functionalities in a restaurant managing system that administrates revenues and costs in total.